In cooperation with:

 The Journal of Public Space is the first, international, interdisciplinary, academic, open access journal entirely dedicated to public space.
 It speaks different languages and is open to embrace diversity, inconvenient dialogues and untold stories, from multidisciplinary fields and all countries, especially from those that usually do not have voice, overcoming the Western-oriented approach that is leading the current discourse.

 As a proper public space, The Journal of Public Space is free, accessible and inclusive, providing a platform for emerging and consolidated researchers; it is intended to foster research, showcase best practices and inform discussion about the more and more important issues related to public spaces in our changing and evolving societies.

 Established on a well-consolidated global network of scholars and professionals, The Journal of Public Space is committed to expand current scholarship by offering a global perspective and providing the opportunity for unheard countries to speak up and to discuss neglected as well as emerging topics that are usually sidelined in mainstream knowledge.

-The Journal of Public Space is addressing social sciences and humanities as a major field, and is interested also in attracting scholars from several disciplines.
+The Journal of Public Space is addressing social sciences and humanities as a major field, and is interested also in attracting scholars from other disciplines.
 It will perform as a scholarly journal but also as an interdisciplinary platform of discussion and exchange by scholars, professionals, organizations, artists, activists and citizens, whose activities are related to public space.